Notify me

 The IWC Aquatimer Chronograph Edition Expedition Charles Darwin:

-. . . featuring the only bronze case by this watchmaker, as well as rugged looks relating to the concept of the exploratory expeditions of the HMS Beagle which carried Charles Darwin on his famous voyages of discovery in the Galapagos islands where he cataloged the areas unique wildlife.
+. . . featuring the only bronze case by this watchmaker, as well as rugged looks relating to the concept of the exploratory expeditions of the HMS Beagle which carried Charles Darwin on his famous voyages of discovery in the Galapagos islands where he catalogued the areas unique wildlife.
 Darwin was also the inspiration for another watch design.

 The A. Lange & Söhne 1815 Rattrapante Perpetual Calendar Handwerkskunst: